AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/landing-page-actions/customize-your-landing-page-urls-with-a-cname.md

 >[!NOTE]
 >
->Your fallback page will be the page leads will get redirected to if your Marketo&nbsp;Landing Page is unavailable.
+>Your fallback page will be the page leads will get redirected to if your Marketo Landing Page is unavailable.

 Nice job!
 Your landing pages are now branded with your company domain.